cascadiajs/cascadiajs-2019/src/views/page/content/accessibility.md

 Town Hall is also ADA accessible for speakers and staff.
 All backstage and back-of-house areas are accessible for all bodies.

+## Child Care

+We are working on providing limited child care on-site.
+If you require child care in order to attend the conference, please make sure to reach out to us before you purchase tickets.
+Space is limited.

+## Mother's Room

+There is a dedicated Mother's Room that will be available for mothers who need a private place to nurse.

 ## Economic Accommodations

 If financial circumstances prevent you from attending CascadiaJS 2019 then please take advantage of our [Scholarship Program](/scholarships).